 In November, visitors can take in the Remembrance Day Parade and cemetery tour.
 The parade leaves from and ends at the Legion.
 It begins at approximately 10:30 am and finishes with a wreath laying.
 Those looking to continue with the Remembrance Day proceedings can take part in the cemetery tour at the Old Banff Cemetery.

-There are few things as magical as a Banff Christmas.
+There are few things as magical as the holiday season in Banff.
 The snow-capped Rockies and rich evergreens create the ultimate winter wonderland.
 The Town of Banff supplements the cheery atmosphere with plenty of events for the whole family.
-New this year is a hot chocolate trail and a dazzling light display going up at Central Park.
-Here’s some of the most beloved Banff Christmas events.
+In the past few years they’ve added a hot chocolate trail and a dazzling light display going up at Central Park.

 It wouldn’t be Christmas without a Santa Claus Parade, and the one in Banff is certainly special.
-On November 16th, visitors can experience a day full of Christmas time fun!
+It takes place during mid-November, the first weekend of the Banff Christmas Market.